utrobinmv/codearkt/README.md

 [![License](https://img.shields.io/github/license/IlyaGusev/codearkt)](LICENSE)
 [![Stars](https://img.shields.io/github/stars/IlyaGusev/codearkt?style=social)](https://github.com/IlyaGusev/codearkt/stargazers)

-**CodeArkt** is a battery-included implementation of the **CodeAct** multi-agent architecture.
-Ship autonomous coding agents that can reason, write, execute & iterate over code - all from a single Python package.
+**CodeArkt** is a battery-included implementation of the **CodeAct** framework with support for the multi-agent architecture.
+Ship autonomous agents that can reason, write, execute & iterate over code - all from a single Python package.

 ---